Xtasis-KALI/Akatori-Game/README.md

 # How to contribute
-u can star the project
+u can star the project or make a donation